lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Compression Rule selection: The goal is to identify which Rule(s) will be used to compress the packet's headers.
 When decompressing, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address; in this way, it can use the DevIID and the Rule ID.
 On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev typically only holds Rules that apply to itself.
 The Rule will be selected by matching the Fields Descriptions to the packet header as described below.
 When the selection of a Rule is done, this Rule is used to compress the header.
 The detailed steps for compression Rule selection are the following:

+  * The first step is to check the Field Identifiers (FID).
+    If any header field of the packet being examined cannot be matched with a Field Description with the correct FID, the Rule MUST be discarded and SCHC C/D proceeds to consider the next Rule.
+    If any Field Description in the Rule has a FID that cannot be matched to one of the header fields of the packet being examined, the Rule MUST be discarded and SCHC C/D proceeds to consider the next Rule.

-  * The first step is to choose the Field Descriptions by their direction, using the Direction Indicator (DI).
-A Field Description that does not correspond to the appropriate DI will be ignored.
-If all the fields of the packet do not have a Field Description with the correct DI, the Rule is discarded and SCHC C/D proceeds to consider the next Rule.
+  * The next step is to match the Field Descriptions by their direction, using the Direction Indicator (DI).
+If any field of the packet header cannot be matched with a Field Description with the correct FID and DI, the Rule MUST be discarded and SCHC C/D proceeds to consider the next Rule.

-  * When the DI has matched, then the next step is to identify the fields according to Field Position (FP).
-If FP does not correspond, the Rule is not used and the SCHC C/D proceeds to consider the next Rule.
+  * Then the Field Descriptions are further selected according to Field Position (FP).
+If any field of the packet header cannot be matched with a Field Description with the correct FID, DI and FP, the Rule MUST be discarded and the SCHC C/D proceeds to consider the next Rule.

-  * Once the DI and the FP correspond to the header information, each packet field's value is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field using the matching operator (MO).
+  * Once each header field has been associated with a Field Description with matching FID, DI and FP, each packet field's value is then compared to the corresponding Target Value (TV) stored in the Rule for that specific field, using the matching operator (MO).

-    If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs) and a compressed header (with possibly a Compression Residue) SHOULD be obtained.
+    If all the fields in the packet's header satisfy all the matching operators (MO) of a Rule (i.e. all MO results are True), the fields of the header are then compressed according to the Compression/Decompression Actions (CDAs).
 Otherwise, the next Rule is tested.

   * If no eligible compression Rule is found, then the header MUST be sent using a Rule ID dedicated to this purpose.
 Sending an uncompressed header may require SCHC F/R.

-* Sending: The Rule ID is sent to the other end followed by the Compression Residue (which could be empty) or the uncompressed header, and directly followed by the payload.
+* Sending: The Rule ID is sent to the other end followed by the Compression Residue (which could be empty) or the uncompressed header, and directly followed by the payload (see {{Fig-SCHCpckt}}).
   The Compression Residue is the concatenation of the Compression Residues for each field according to the CDAs for that Rule.
   The way the Rule ID is sent depends on the Profile.
-For example, it can be either included in an L2 header or sent in the first byte of the L2 payload. (see {{Fig-SCHCpckt}}).
+For example, it can be either included in an L2 header or sent as part of the L2 payload.
 This process will be specified in the Profile and is out of the scope of the present document.

 * Decompression: When doing decompression, on the network side the SCHC C/D needs to find the correct Rule based on the L2 address and in this way, it can use the DevIID and the Rule ID.
 On the Dev side, only the Rule ID is needed to identify the correct Rule since the Dev only holds Rules that apply to itself.